jyoung/ods/docker/readme.md

 The OutdoorShop.Catalog.Seed seeds the database with test data.

-After the migrations have been run, run the seed project.
-It uses the same secrets as the migrations project.
+After the migrations have been run, execute the seed project.

 ## Managing
 To stop the containers